Hanukkah history, traditions, & applications to Believers, part 2

 Many families desire to get away from the commercialization of Hanukkah.
 They buy a family gift, or give money (because of its being more of a Jewish tradition).
 A wonderful idea: give $1 on the 1st night; two on the second; and so on.
 By the final night, the child will have gotten $36!
 This is a great opportunity to teach the children about tzedekah (giving to the poor) and money management.

 Latkes (potato pancakes) & sufganiot (jelly-filled donuts).
 As with all holidays, food is an important part.
 Hanukkah is no exception.
 Food traditions for this holiday vary according to the locale in which it is celebrated.
 What is consistent is the eating of fried foods, which commemorate the oil’s lasting for 8 days.
-Latkes, or potato pancakes, are very popular in Europe and their popularity spread to the US withlatkes with sour cream the influx of European Jews (Ashkenazi Jews).
+Latkes, or potato pancakes, are very popular in Europe and their popularity spread to the US with the influx of European Jews (Ashkenazi Jews).
 However, sufganiot (jelly-filled donuts) are popular in Israel while many American Jews are unfamiliar with these tasty treats.
 (To see a little more about these yummy treats click here.)

 Every grandmother has her special recipe for latkes.
 These recipes are proudly, and often secretly, passed from generation to generation.
 The basic latke recipe is shredded potatoes, onions, eggs, salt, pepper, and flour (often matzah).
 Once they are formed into patties, these pancakes are fried in oil.